 A Dar es Salaam advocate and human rights activist, Mr Tundu Lissu, said: “We expect a thorough investigation.
 Whether they go to Sudan, Somalia or Rwanda to hunt for the perpetrators of this crime is none of our business.
 What we want is to see the culprits brought to book.”

-Family and friends gather at the house of the late Mwaikusa
+Family and friends gather at the house of the late Mwaikusa to pay the last respect |

 In April, Prof Mwaikusa was invited by the Court Appeal as amicus curiae (friend of the court) to assist in deciding whether the High Court had powers to declare unconstitutional any provisions of the Constitution, as it did in 2006, when it nullified the provision barring independent candidates from contesting elections.